Today, I want to share some ideas with you to have a self-sustainable vegetable garden for years to come? Who doesn’t want a forever garden?

-They will grow their wonderful broadleaf.
-After you harvest their leaves for consumption.
-You can pull it right from the roots to have a full bunch of greens.
+They will grow wonderful broad leaves.
+After harvesting their leaves for consumption.
+You can even pull it right from the roots to have a full bunch of greens or save some.

 Hmong people considered red, and green malabar spinach as herbs they reseed themselves as well.
 They grow back every year and I have plenty of them.